 Pain sensitivity with dysmenorrhea may increase susceptibility to other chronic pain conditions in later life.

 Dysmenorrhea can be

-Symptoms are due to pelvic abnormalities.
+Symptoms of secondary dysmenorrhea are due to pelvic abnormalities.
 Almost any abnormality or process that can affect the pelvic viscera can cause dysmenorrhea.
-Common causes include

-In a few women, pain occurs when the uterus attempts to expel tissue through an extremely tight cervical os (secondary to conization, loop electrosurgical excision procedure [LEEP], cryocautery, or thermocautery).
+In a few women, pain occurs when the uterus attempts to expel tissue through an extremely tight cervical os (secondary to conization, loop electrosurgical excision procedure [LEEP], or cryotherapy).
 Pain occasionally results from a pedunculated submucosal fibroid or an endometrial polyp protruding through the cervix.

-Risk factors for secondary dysmenorrhea are the same as those for primary.
+Risk factors for severe secondary dysmenorrhea are the same as those for primary.

 Secondary dysmenorrhea usually begins during adulthood unless caused by congenital malformations.

 Clinicians can identify dysmenorrhea based on symptoms.
 They then determine whether dysmenorrhea is primary or secondary.

 History of present illness should cover complete menstrual history, including age at onset of menses, duration and amount of flow, time between menses, variability of timing, and relation of menses to symptoms.